 |PHYS 123||Physics Problem Solving II||1|

-Engineering Science Electives: All BME, CE, EE, ENGR and ME courses (except ENGR 010).
+Engineering Science Electives: All BME, CE, EE, ENGR, ME and EMGT courses (except ENGR 010).
 Must have a minimum of 9 credits at the 200-level.

 Capstone Design I and II courses must have the same course prefix.

-Technical Electives: Any 100-level or higher course in CEMS or BSAD; natural or physical sciences courses with advisor approval.
+Technical Electives: Any 100-level or higher course in CEMS or BSAD; natural sciences courses with advisor approval.
 BSE students may not double count BSAD courses as both Tech Electives and Gen Ed.